fastoch/React-Tech-with-Tim/TUTO.md

 />
 ```

-Now we can type our search term in the input box!
+Now we can type our search term and see it displayed in the input box!

 ## The Search button (submitting the form)